 CHutson_Capitals-practice1

-ARLINGTON, Va. -- Cole Hutson is still getting used to the idea his days at Boston University are over, so the 19-year-old defenseman isn't sure how he'll feel if he makes his NHL debut with the Washington Capitals against the Ottawa Senators at Capital One Arena on Wednesday (7:30 p.m.
+ARLINGTON, Va. -- Cole Hutson is still getting used to the idea his days at Boston University are over, but the 19-year-old defenseman will make his NHL debut with the Washington Capitals against the Ottawa Senators at Capital One Arena on Wednesday (7:30 p.m.
 ET MNMT, SN, TVAS).

 Hutson, who was selected in the second round (No. 43) of the 2024 NHL Draft, signed a three-year, entry-level contract with Washington on Sunday.

-Capitals coach Spencer Carbery said they'll decide Wednesday if Hutson will play against the Senators, but all signs point to him being in the lineup.
-Hutson was paired during practice Tuesday with veteran defenseman Matt Roy and worked at the point on the second power-play unit.
-Carbery said whenever Hutson plays, he will take a regular shift and get a chance to utilize his offensive skills on the power play.
+He was paired during practice Tuesday with veteran defenseman Matt Roy and worked at the point on the second power-play unit.
+Coach Spencer Carbery said Hutson will take a regular shift and get a chance to utilize his offensive skills on the power play.

 "Absolutely," Carbery said.
 "No sense in putting the restrictor plates on.
 Like, 'Let's go.'"